novopl/peltak/_sources/index.rst.txt

 **peltak** is designed to grow with your project and provides a few layers of functionality that allow you to start small just like with simple shell scripts (but with more capabilities).
-For that there is the ``scripts:`` section in `pelconf.yaml`.
+For that there is the ``scripts:`` section in :ref:`pelconf.yaml <peltak.core.conf>`.
 You can define shell scripts that can make use of a very flexible templating engine.
-For most projects this will actually be enough.
-**peltak** allows you to easily define cmd line options for your scripts and thanks to the templating support you can actually dynamically build your script based on configuration and command line options.
+For most projects this will actually be enough. **peltak** allows you to easily define cmd line options for your scripts and thanks to the templating support you can actually dynamically build your script based on configuration and command line options.
 You can read more on how to use scripts in `/guides/scripts`.

 If you need more functionality, **peltak** also makes it very easy to extend the default set of commands with python.
 If your project suddenly needs